Vietnam.vn - Nền tảng quảng bá Việt Nam

 Director of Ho Chi Minh City Department of Transport Tran Quang Lam

-Don't let the congestion project become the "culprit" causing the jam.
+Don't let the congestion removal project become the "culprit" causing the jam.

 However, while waiting for the gateway to be opened, in the days leading up to Lunar New Year, the streets of Ho Chi Minh City were filled with traffic, congested from early morning to late at night.
-The greater the fear of traffic jams, the more joy and expectation increased when news of traffic works "moving" and speeding up.
-However, the excitement was accompanied by anxiety because the projects were simultaneously started and constructed, which also meant turning the city into a large construction site.
-While at the end of the year, the situation of digging roads and barriers of large projects in the center were gradually dismantled, it was also the time when the bunkers began to "run" to the gateways.
+The greater the fear of traffic jams, the greater the joy and expectation of the news that traffic works were "moving" and speeding up.
+However, the excitement was accompanied by anxiety because the projects were simultaneously starting and being constructed, which also meant turning the city into a huge construction site.
+While at the end of the year, the situation of digging roads and barricading large projects in the center was gradually dismantled, it was also the time when the bunkers began to "run" to the gateways.

 Typically, the Nguyen Van Linh - Nguyen Huu Tho intersection (District 7) is the biggest bottleneck, choking traffic in the southern part of the city.
-Every morning, from 7am, a long line of tankers, trucks, and cars divide into two lanes, stretching more than 1km from the intersection with Dong Tay Street (Phuoc Kien Commune, Nha Be District) to the Nguyen Van Linh - Nguyen Huu Tho roundabout.
-Rach Dia Bridge twice a day, morning and afternoon, divided equally in both directions, turns into giant "parking lots", motorbikes squeeze into the car lane, even climbing onto the pedestrian bridge.
-Every time the investor announces the expansion of construction, the construction speed is increased, the road surface area is narrowed once more.
-Then the bumpy sections, potholes begin to appear, making it more difficult and slower for vehicles to move.
+Every morning, from 7am, long lines of tankers, trucks, and cars line up in two lanes, stretching more than 1km from the intersection with Dong Tay Street (Phuoc Kien Commune, Nha Be District) to the Nguyen Van Linh - Nguyen Huu Tho roundabout.
+Rach Dia Bridge, twice a day, morning and afternoon, divided equally in both directions, turns into giant "parking lots", motorbikes squeeze into the car lane, even climbing onto the pedestrian bridge.
+Every time the investor announces the expansion of construction and the acceleration of construction, the road surface area is narrowed once more.
+Then, bumpy sections and potholes begin to appear, making it more difficult and slower for vehicles to move.

 Tháo nút thắt nơi cửa ngõ TP.HCM- Ảnh 3.

-Most recently, the Ho Chi Minh City Department of Transport announced that in the coming period, it is expected that the entire intersection will be barricaded to begin construction of three main tunnel segments right in the middle of the Nguyen Van Linh - Nguyen Huu Tho intersection.
-Having just read the information about the "closure" of this intersection, many residents living in Phuoc Kien commune, Nha Be district are extremely confused.
+Most recently, the HCM City Department of Transport announced that in the coming period, it is expected that the entire intersection will have to be barricaded to begin construction of three main tunnel segments right in the middle of the Nguyen Van Linh - Nguyen Huu Tho intersection.
+Having just read the information about the "closure" of this intersection, many people living in Phuoc Kien commune, Nha Be district are extremely confused.

 "The roadblocks have been blocked all day, now that they're all fenced in, how will the vehicles get through?
 We'll probably have to rent a plane to get to work soon," Ngoc Huyen texted a friend who lives nearby when she heard the news that the Nguyen Van Linh - Nguyen Huu Tho intersection was about to be closed.
-Many people even considered renting a house near their office while the intersection was under construction because motorbikes could still weave through here and there, but with so many container trucks and cars, "which way can we go?
-If we move to other roads that aren't wide or airy, how much more congestion will there be?"
+Many people even considered renting a house near their office while the intersection was under construction because motorbikes could still weave through here and there, but with so many container trucks and cars, "which way would they go?
+If they were to move to other roads which are not wide or airy, how much more congestion would there be?"

-"Across the city, there are a series of projects that are expected to be the key to reducing traffic congestion, but in the end, construction is sluggish, progress is delayed, becoming the "culprit" causing traffic jams, making people extremely frustrated.
-Everyone wants a new bridge, a big road, but we hope that the city's leaders will closely monitor and speed up construction so that each project is completed, not letting each project start and then be shelved, sluggish, saying it will take 8 months but waiting for several years, people who are already suffering, will suffer even more", Ms. Ngoc Huyen expressed.
+"Across the city, there are a series of projects that are expected to be the key to reducing congestion, but in the end, construction is sluggish, progress is delayed, becoming the "culprit" causing traffic jams, making people extremely frustrated.
+Everyone wants a new bridge and a big road, but we hope that the city's leaders will closely monitor and speed up construction so that each project can be completed, not letting each project start and then be shelved, sluggish, saying it will take 8 months but waiting for several years will make people's travel even more miserable," Ms. Ngoc Huyen expressed.

-A representative of the Ho Chi Minh City Department of Transport acknowledged that 2024 will continue to be a year of projects, with a huge workload for the transport sector.
-During this period, key projects to expand and connect the city's gateways are accelerating, and it is inevitable that there will be impacts on people's lives.
+A representative of the Ho Chi Minh City Department of Transport acknowledged that 2024 will continue to be a year of projects, with a huge amount of work for the transport sector.
+During this period, key projects to expand and connect the city's gateways are accelerating, inevitably affecting people's lives.
 "The transport sector hopes that people will sympathize, share, and create conditions for projects to be completed soon and effectively.
 We will closely coordinate with units to speed up construction progress, tighten inspection and management of the construction process, restore the road surface, and at the same time develop a reasonable traffic diversion plan to ensure maximum traffic conditions for people," said a representative of the Ho Chi Minh City Department of Transport.

 It is expected that in the two years 2024 - 2025, Ho Chi Minh City will focus on implementing investment preparation for 51 strategic transport projects (establishing, submitting for appraisal, approving adjustments to investment policies, investment policies of projects and approving investment projects under the PPP public-private partnership method), in which accelerating the progress of investment preparation for 19 projects that have been arranged for the medium-term plan 2021 - 2025.
 According to calculations, the investment capital demand for 59 strategic projects from now to 2030 is 231,048 billion VND.
 Of which, 12 gateway projects account for more than 67,000 billion VND.